 records from a publicly available official database produced by relevant national authorities.

-In assessing the evidence, SCUFN shall take into consideration the authenticity and validity of the evidence submitted by national authorities.
+In assessing the evidence, SCUFN shall take into consideration the authenticity and validity of the evidence submitted by national authorities or other parties.

 OPERATIONAL PROCEDURES

-Once the Secretary of SCUFN is made aware of an objection to a submission on the basis that the undersea feature has already been applied a name by a national authority, the Secretary of SCUFN shall request evidence of the applied name from the relevant national authority.
+Once SCUFN objects to a submission because the undersea feature has already been named by a national authority or other parties, the Secretary of SCUFN documents the decision and requests that substantiating information be provided (evidence of the prior name to be documented by the relevant national authority or other parties) in the list of decisions and actions of the meeting, and then conveys the list of decisions and actions to the proponent according to paragraph 3.1 above (90 days).

-Once the evidence is submitted, the Secretary of SCUFN shall assign members of SCUFN to assess the evidence.
+Once the evidence is submitted, the Secretary of SCUFN shall inform SCUFN members that the evidence has been made available for assessment on the SCUFN website.

-Members of SCUFN shall assess the evidence and advance to a decision, guided by the following:
+Members of SCUFN shall assess the evidence and advance to a decision, guided by the Rules of Procedure for inter-sessional work by correspondence.

-in accordance with paragraph 2.9 of the Rules of Procedure of SCUFN (SCUFN RoP), decision is based on consensus and if a vote is necessary the majority required for acceptance is simple majority; and

-only members present may cast a vote.
-In a case of a tie, the Chairperson of SCUFN shall have a casting vote.